 The following spring, I was asked to read over some poetry written by the daughter of a family friend.
-I was editing a friend’s poetry book at the time.
+I was editing a friend’s book at the time.
 Upon receiving the notebook of Stacey’s work, I read all of it in one sitting.
 Then I read it again.
 Her flowing phrases entranced me and I was enthralled with her use of language.
 It was heartfelt, well-written, heady stuff.
 The product of a lovely person.
-It is probable I loved her from the moment I opened this window to her soul.
+It is likely I loved her from the moment I opened this window to her inner self.
 I had to meet her.

 On April 15, 1993 she came to my door.
 When I answered, standing before me was an exquisite creature, a work of art in glowing flesh.
 Physical beauty aside, when I looked into her eyes, the locks of blonde hair framing her serene face, I simply melted.
 Lost for words, I somehow managed to invite her inside my somewhat messy, ragtag apartment without her tripping over my size 11 feet.
 Before she left, I asked her for a date, and to my delight, she accepted.

-From that point on, we have rarely been apart.
+From that point, we have rarely been apart.

-My parents, although I was 32, were not supportive of our relationship.
-A year later I asked Stacey to marry me.
-Our age difference of 13 years was my parents’ main argument.
+rn.
 Yet the depth of my love for her was much more realistic than my youthful blunder a decade earlier.
-Despite the age difference, Stacey was wise beyond her years, much more so than I was.
+Stacey was wise beyond her years, much more so than I was.
 Her parents accepted me and extended their blessing.
-It was excruciating to have my parents disapprove of my finding happiness when they knew how much pain I’d suffered for years.
+It was excruciating to have my parents disapprove of my finding happiness when they knew how much pain I’d suffered.
 I knew Stacey was right for me.
 With 75 friends and family in attendance, we were married September 24, 1994.

 Fast forward nearly two decades, and life remains blissfully romantic.
 We’ve moved past the daily arguments and hassles with my first wife, seen my daughter move to a stable adult life in which she excels, and raised two of our own sons.
 It seems impossible so much time has passed!
 We’ve met many obstacles head-on, together in a united front, and emerged stronger each time.
 There are no power struggles, no desire to be right and no problems being wrong.
 We argue, on average, about once a year, usually over something stupid I’ve done.

 Within me lies a constant desire to describe how vital Stacey is to me.
-Our love is so strong and secure today, I never imagined this miracle possible.
+I never imagined this miracle was possible.
 This post feels clumsy, because I want to aptly describe the depth of my appreciation for her.
 Maybe some things are so close they are virtually impossible to accurately express.

 One thing is certain: I see us in our old age, holding hands, hopefully surrounded by boisterous grandchildren.
 Looking into her eyes, I see truth and compassion.
 We’ve reached our 50th anniversary together, and I’m still strong at 83 because she remains beside me.
 Despite my many imperfections, great faults and countless stumbles, she’s always been beside me.